wkillerud/some-sass/docs/src/contributing/architecture.md

 1. Language server
 2. Language services
-3. VS Code CSS language service – the SCSS parser and language features that are included in VS Code.
+3. VS Code CSS language service

 ### Language server

-This package handles communication with the language client, and not much else.
+This package handles communication with the language client, scans the workspace for files to parse them, and not much else.

 ### Language services

 This is where you find the functionality of the language server, organized in classes that inherit from a base `LanguageFeature` class.

-All features will parse the given document, but parses are cached for performance reasons.
+All features will parse the given document, but parses are cached for performance.
 The flow looks something like this:

 ![](../images/architecture/parser-cache.png)